Celeron: Sandy Bridge-based desktop Celerons

 The Sandy Bridge-based Celeron processors were released in 2011.
 They are LGA 1155 processors (available in single- and dual-core versions) with integrated Intel HD Graphics GPU and containing up to 2 MB of L3 cache.
 Turbo-Boost, AVX and AES-NI have been disabled.
 Hyper-Threading is available on some single-core models, namely G460, G465 and G470.
+They modified the Nehalem and Westmere microarchitectures of the Celeron by adding the SSE4.1, SSE4.2 and POPCNT instructions.

 Ivy Bridge-based desktop Celerons

 All Celerons of this generation belong in the G16xx series.
 They give some boost in performance over Sandy Bridge-based Celerons due to a 22 nm die shrink, as well as some other minor improvements.
+Alongside Ivy Bridge-based mobile Celerons, they were the last processors that were made by Intel under the Celeron brand to fully support Windows XP and Vista.

 Skylake-based desktop Celerons

 All Celerons of this generation added AES-NI and RDRAND instruction set.